 Probably the most-used of all agile frameworks, the Scrum methodology is one of the simplest out there, highlighting the efficacy of an organization’s product management and work techniques, and empowering users to improve on their team structure, working environment and product development cycles.
 It has been slightly undermined by the certifications that exist (where people get awarded for showing up and still get called a Master), but when you understand the elegance and simplicity of the framework, it’s a great thing.
 Because of its simplicity it often gets knocked, but there’s a saying: “Scrum helps you uncover your problems.
 It doesn’t always help you fix them.
 That’s your job.”

 Often set in opposition of Scrum, the Kanban methodology is an approach that focuses on improving workflow from any position.
 It’s sometimes set up as the evolutionary approach rather than a revolutionary change like Scrum or SAFe.
 Kanban has a solid following and many people who enter agile and don’t succeed fully with Scrum may find Kanban superior and better for their environment.

 SAFe has become the go-to method for the enterprise because it’s believed to support scale well.
-It has solutions for how Product Owners and Managers might interact, and it deals with solutions for architectural roadmaps.
+It has solutions for how product owners and product managers might interact, and it deals with solutions for architectural roadmaps.
 It is criticized as a framework that doesn’t actually lead to agility and doesn’t really deal with either enterprise problems or the mindset required to be customer focused.
 Rather, it puts a new method name onto some existing ways of working.
-With each iteration of SAFe (now 4.5), more complexity is added to deal with how enterprises work.
+With each iteration of SAFe, more complexity is added to deal with how enterprises work.
 As a response to that criticism, Essential SAFe was launched.